A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Introduction

 where $\rho$ is a quasi-isogeny.
 We let $\Ms_{G_0} =(\RZ_{G_0})_{\eta}$ denote the adic generic fiber, a smooth rigid space.
 We fix a deformation $\mathfrak{G}_0 \rightarrow \Spf(\breve{\Z}_p)$ of $G_0$ and we let $\Gs_0 \rightarrow \Spa(\breve{\Q}_p)$ be its adic generic fiber.
 We are now ready to state our theorem. \begin{thm}{(Theorem \ref{main thm: moduli of an pdiv vs local SV})} The rigid space $\Ms_{G_0}$ has the following functor of points, for $S$ a good adic space over $\Spa(\breve{\Q}_p)$

-\end{thm} We prove a more general result, Theorem \ref{main thm: EL and PEL moduli}, yielding a description of the local Shimura varieties of EL and PEL type of Scholze--Weinstein \cite[§24.3]{SW20} as moduli of analytic $p$-divisible groups with extra structure.
+\end{thm} We prove a more general result, Theorem \ref{main thm: EL and PEL moduli}, yielding a description of the local Shimura varieties of EL and PEL type of Scholze--Weinstein \cite[§24.3]{SW20} as moduli spaces of analytic $p$-divisible groups with extra structure.
 This should be seen as a local counterpart to the description of global Shimura varieties of PEL type in terms of abelian varieties.
 We note that Theorem \ref{main thm: EL and PEL moduli} is independent of any integral data and valid for any level subgroup $K$.
 In contrast, the comparison with Rapoport--Zink spaces \cite[Cor.
 24.4.5]{SW20} only applies to parahoric level subgroups and relies on additional choices to be formulated.

-\subsection{Limitations and Generalizations}
+\subsection{Limitations and generalizations}

-In all of our results, we work under the assumption that the base $S$ is a good adic space over $\Q_p$.
+Throughout this paper, we work under the assumption that the base $S$ is a good adic space over $\Q_p$.
 The reasons for this are twofold: the first is for sheafiness concerns.
 We often consider smooth maps $\Gs \rightarrow S$, which produce non-sheafy adic spaces for general $S$.
 The second, deeper reason is that our approach fundamentally relies on perfectoid methods.
 Therefore, we classify geometric and linear algebraic objects on the diamond $S^{\diamondsuit}$ associated to the adic space $S$, which only remembers topological information.
 Hence, the formalism of diamonds seems unsuitable for generalizing the present theory.
 Here are some concrete issues that arise: \begin{enumerate} \item Let $S$ be a non-reduced rigid space in characteristic $0$.
-Then we are not aware of a satisfactory notion of pro-étale vector bundles on $S$ containing étale vector bundles as a full subcategory. \item Let $S$ be a characteristic $p$ perfectoid space.
+Then we are not aware of a satisfactory notion of pro-étale vector bundles on $S$, receiving a functor from $\Z_p$-local systems and containing étale vector bundles as a full subcategory. \item Let $S$ be a characteristic $p$ perfectoid space.
 Then the passage from analytic $p$-divisible groups $\Gs \rightarrow S$ to $v$-sheaves of groups on $S$ factors through the perfection $\Gs \mapsto \Gs^{\perf}$ and thus forgets information.
 For radicial groups, i.e. those where $\Gs[p] \rightarrow S$ is radicial, the perfection coincides with the $p$-adic universal cover $\widetilde{\Gs}$. \end{enumerate}